-These memes become an important factor in understanding the behavior of cyber sexism, as an attempt to dominate patriarchal culture.
+These memes become an essential factor in understanding the behaviour of cyber sexism as an attempt to dominate patriarchal culture.
 The symbolic violence in memes has unconsciously placed women as objects and placed them in a weak position.

 In addition, these memes have become an instrument of knowledge for women who create domination relations.
-Symbolic violence is institutionalized through sexist memes by men against women.
-Women as a dominated group have nothing but knowledge instruments which are also owned by men (Musarrofa, 2019).
+Symbolic violence is institutionalised through sexist memes by men against women.
+Women as a dominant group have nothing but knowledge instruments which are also owned by men (Musarrofa, 2019).

-Cyber sexism is also a vehicle for the transmission of social norms inviting stereotypical performances of femininity and masculinity (Bailey, 2015).
+Cyber sexism is also a vehicle for transmitting social norms inviting stereotypical performances of femininity and masculinity (Bailey, 2015).
 The few studies that have offered a gendered analysis of cyber sexism have highlighted the existence of powerful gender and sexual dynamics in the cyber exchanges.
 Cyber sexism reinforces stereotypical manifestations of gender.
-It simultaneously allows for the stigmatization of women (Ringrose et al., 2012, 2013).
+It simultaneously allows for the stigmatisation of women (Ringrose et al., 2012, 2013).

-This behavior is certainly closely related to the patriarchal domination that surrounds the lives of most internet users.
+This behaviour is undoubtedly closely related to the patriarchal domination that surrounds the lives of most internet users.
 Patriarchy has become surveillance for all human life thousands of years ago, and now it has occupied a new space that should give freedom to everyone (Penny, 2013, p.
 12).

-Cyber sexism, refers to acts that are directly or indirectly violent towards individuals, that unfold over the Internet and face-to-face interactions, and that aim at reiterating gender norms.
-These episodes result from internalized expectations regarding gender, gender expression, and sexual orientation.
-Cyber sexism operates continuously and manifests itself in varying degrees of severity from creating sexist memes to objectifying women.
+Cyber sexism refers to acts that are directly or indirectly violent towards individuals, unfold over the Internet and face-to-face interactions, and aim to reiterate gender norms.
+These episodes result from internalised expectations regarding gender, gender expression, and sexual orientation.
+Cyber sexism operates continuously and manifests itself in varying severity, from creating sexist memes to objectifying women.

-This cyber sexism behavior is basically an activity that influences each other from two different worlds; real and cyber.
-This means that the practice of cyber sexism is the result of the internalization of the socialization of dominant gender norms in the real world.
+This cyber sexism behaviour is an activity that influences each other from two different worlds; real and cyber.
+Cyber sexism results from the internalisation of the socialisation of dominant gender norms in the real world.
 Therefore, cyber sexism operates constantly.
 In addition, cyber sexism also results from efforts to maintain dominance in the real world into the internet world (Couchot-Schiex & Richard, 2020).

-Therefore, cyber sexism and sexism are not two separate practices, they are forms of the domination of patriarchy whose behavior is able to spread and change shape with each other.
-The behavior of cyber sexism and sexism goes back and forth between real and virtual spaces (Vandebosch & Van Cleemput, 2008).
+Therefore, cyber sexism and sexism are not two different practices.
+They are forms of the domination of patriarchy whose behaviour can spread and change shape with each other.
+The behaviour of cyber sexism and sexism goes back and forth between real and virtual spaces (Vandebosch & Van Cleemput, 2008).

 Thus, the Internet is not a separate, isolated, neutral space from the real world.
 Relationships that occur in the internet world are relationships that exist in the real world.
-Sexism in the internet world is the result of the culmination of patriarchal cultural behavior that dominates in the real world.
-The Internet is indirectly a vehicle for transmitting social norms that show dominance and display of stereotypes of femininity and masculinity (Bailey, 2015).
-That's why we will find a lot of sexist behavior on the Internet, as much as we find it in the real world.
+Sexism in the internet world results from the culmination of patriarchal cultural behaviour that dominates in the real world.
+The Internet is indirectly a vehicle for transmitting social norms that show dominance and display stereotypes of femininity and masculinity (Bailey, 2015).
+That is why we will find much sexist behaviour on the Internet, as much as we find it in the real world.

 Patriarchy and the myth of virginity

-Cybersexist behaviors experienced by women on the Internet has illustrated how strong the domination of patriarchy on the Internet.
-For a long time, history and human civilization revolved simply to serve the male way of thinking (de Beauvoir, 1989).
-Women are always positioned as the second sex which is given more restrictions in a patriarchal society.
-Social and other structures exist on the basis of sexual divisions that are best for men (Bourdieu, 2001; de Beauvoir, 1989).
+Cybersexist behaviours experienced by women on the Internet have illustrated how strong patriarchy's domination is on the Internet.
+For a long time, history and human civilisation revolved around serving the male way of thinking (de Beauvoir, 1989).
+Women are always positioned as the second sex, which is given more restrictions in a patriarchal society.
+Social and other structures exist based on sexual divisions best for men (Bourdieu, 2001; de Beauvoir, 1989).